An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Lower Bounds for Directed Graph Problems

-\begin{theorem} Although Borradaile et al. \cite{DBLP:journals/corr/BorradaileMM14} demonstrated an $\Omega(n^2)$ lower bound for the space complexity of detecting digraph strong connectivity, the lower bound of \ttt{SCC} can be improved to $\Omega(m \log \frac{n^2}{m})$ so that the number of edges is accounted for. \end{theorem} \begin{proof} Our reduction from \ttt{INDEX} proceeds as follows.
+Borradaile et al. \cite{DBLP:journals/corr/BorradaileMM14} demonstrated an $\Omega(m)$ lower bound for the space complexity of detecting digraph strong connectivity for 1-pass algorithms where $m$ is the number of edges in the graph.
+However, this lower bound does not take into account the number of vertices in the graph and can therefore be improved for sparse graphs.
+We present tighter lower bounds that do take the number of vertices into account and obtain some interesting results:

+\begin{theorem} Given a directed graph with $n$ vertices and $m$ edges, any 1-pass streaming algorithm that solves \ttt{SCC} needs at least $\Omega(m \log \frac{n^2}{m})$ space. \end{theorem} \begin{proof} Our reduction from \ttt{INDEX} proceeds as follows.
 Let Alice's vector $x$ have length $m\log \frac{n^2}{m}$, and Bob has an index in $[m\log \frac{n^2}{m}]$.
 Alice constructs a bipartite graph through the two partitions $L$ and $R$ such that $|L| = |R| = n$, where every vertex $v_i \in L$ has in-degree zero and out-degree $\frac{m}{n}$ to give the graph $m$ total edges.
 She also partitions $R$ into $\frac{m}{n}$ blocks $\{B_j\}_{j=1}^{\frac{m}{n}}$ of size $\frac{n^2}{m}$, where the vertices on the left side have exactly one outgoing edge to a vertex in each of these blocks, as demonstrated in Figure \ref{fig:one_pass}a.
 To determine which vertices in these blocks, we partition $x$ into vectors $y_i$ of length $\frac{m}{n} \log \frac{n^2}{m}$ for each node in $L$, which can be interpreted as $\frac{m}{n}$ vectors, denoted $z_j$, of length $\log \frac{n^2}{m}$ that index into the blocks of size $\frac{n^2}{m}$.
 Such is shown in Figure \ref{fig:one_pass}b.

 Alice then uses her bipartite graph as an input stream to the algorithm for \ttt{SCC} and sends the state of it as a message to Bob.
 We can also represent Bob's index $v \in [m\log \frac{n^2}{m}]$ as a $3$-tuple $(i,j,k)$, meaning Bob must determine the $k$-th bit of the vector $z_j$ that describes the outgoing edge of the $i$-th vertex in the left partition to the block $B_j$ in the right partition.
 Bob will append his own input stream to Alice's as follows.
 He first makes every vertex in $L \setminus \{ v_i\}$ strongly connected with the subset $B_j ' \subseteq B_j$ that contains exactly the elements in the block whose written index number contains a one in the $k$-th bit, which is represented by the red node in Figure \ref{fig:one_pass}c.
 Denote this component $S_1$.
 Subsequently, the input stream is augmented with edges to make $v_j$ in the left partition, represented by the green node in Figure \ref{fig:one_pass}c, strongly connected with $R \setminus B_j'$ in the right partition.
 Denote this component $S_2$ and note that the union of $S_1$ and $S_2$ forms the entire vertex set.
 Dummy nodes are employed since Bob is unaware of Alice's input stream and the pre-existence of some forward edges.
 In order to avoid a multigraph scenario and obey the insertion-only model's requirement that edges be unique, new nodes are created that also make the graph no longer bipartite.
 Finally, back edges from $B_j'$ to $v_i$ are inserted.